Avcatalin/think-cell-template/README.md

 # 2. PREREQUISITES

+- Node.js: Ensure you have Node.js installed to use npm.
-- Any modern web browser (e.g., Google Chrome, Firefox, Edge, Safari).
+- Any modern web browser: (e.g., Google Chrome, Firefox, Edge, Safari).

 # 3. FILE STRUCURE